 Omega Phi Alpha has four levels at which members can get involved.
 For collegiate members, involvement takes place primarily at the university level and at the district level.
 For alumnae members, involvement can be at the regional and national levels.

-The national level includes the national board, the national executive board (NEB) members, the past national president, the president of each chapter and a legal adviser.
+The national level includes the national board, the national executive board (NEB) members, the past national president, the president of each chapter and the legal adviser.

 2017–19 National Executive Board